Where

 are loving, devoted pets and very reliable watchdogs.

-and watch dogs, and use discretion.
-In our experience, they bond strongest
+and watch dogs, and are able to use discretion.
+In our experience, your puppy will bond strongest

 to one person, but will love and protect the entire

 family.
-They can sense your emotions and can discern
+Queensland Heelers can sense your emotions and can discern

 when a person is sick or weak, and will treat that person more delicately.
 They tend to be especially